SlyMarbo/go-rename/README.md

 Renaming operations can be given a dry-run with the `-t` or `--test` flags, which print which operations would have been performed without actually changing the filesystem.

+Similarly, the `-l` or `--list` flag can be used to list which files would have been renamed without making any changes.

 ### Simple strings

 Simple renaming is performed with the `--from` and `--to` flags, which use plain strings.
 For example,